SuaveIO/suave/_includes/content.md

 Defining the entire logic of your program in a single giant function called app would clearly be impossible.
 Functional programming is all about composing functions from several smaller functions, and both F# and Suave offer various tools to make this easy.

-In functional programming parlance, a "combinator" either combines several things of the same type into a another thing of the same type, or otherwise takes a value and returns a new, modified version of that value.
+In functional programming parlance, a "combinator" either combines several things of the same type into another thing of the same type, or otherwise takes a value and returns a new, modified version of that value.
 In mathematics it has a slightly different meaning, but we need not worry about this.
 In the case of Suave, there are two types of combinator:

 - Combinators which combine multiple `WebPart` into a single `WebPart`.
 - Combinators that produce `WebPart` from more primitive values.
 Recall that `WebPart` has the type `HttpContext -> Async<HttpContext option>`.
 These combinators therefore always take a single HttpContext and produce a new HttpContext, wrapped inside an async option workflow.